calvinmetcalf/set.up/readme.md

 Set Up
 ====

-Extends Set.prototype with some new methods, probably don't want to extend the actual prototype in production but who knows.
+Extends Set.prototype with some new methods, probably don't want to extend the actual prototype in the wild but but my attempt at making a SetUp object which extends Set died in a flurry of errors related to using methods on objects they aren't allowed to be used on.
 Currently only works in firefox.

 map
 ====